Company Registration in Canada: Process & Benefits Explained

 Eligibility Criteria to Register a Company in Canada

-The eligibility criteria for company registration in Canada are given below:
+The eligibility criteria for setting up a corporation in Canada are given below:

 • Registered office address: A registered office address is essential for every corporation in Canada.